-If you’re reading this thinking a hugely popular hike filled with people doesn’t sound like you, then you need to check out Isthmus Peak.
-This is known as the “other Roy’s Peak”.
+If you’re reading this thinking a hugely popular hike filled with people doesn’t sound like you, then you need to check out Isthmus Peak, also known as the “other Roy’s Peak”!
 It’s a stunning trail that starts just outside of Wanaka near Lake Hawea.
 Although it doesn’t have that famous peak, the views over Lake Wanaka are still out of this world!

-The trail is also slightly easier and you’ll only see a tenth of the people!
+The trail is also slightly easier, and better yet, you’ll only see a tenth of the people.

-Both Isthmus Peak and Roy’s Peak are a couple of the best free things to do in Wanaka – you could always hike both!
+Visiting Isthmus Peak and Roy’s Peak are without a doubt two of the best free things to do in Wanaka.
+If in doubt, you could always hike both!

 Other Things to do in Wanaka

 - Cardrona Valley Mountain Quad – Zip up into the mountains on a quad bike!
 This tour makes sightseeing a little bit more thrilling as you’ll follow your guide through winding dirt tracks past lush farmland.
 Look to spot sheep and cattle and learn from your local guide about the area!
 You’ll stop to take in the panoramic views of the snow-capped mountains of the Cardrona Valley.
 It’s only a 2-hour tour so you will still have a lot of time for other activities.

 - Wine and Maori Culture Tour – You’ll get to taste wine right from the land of the indigenous Maori people in Wanaka.
 This tour is a half-day experience that includes round-trip transport so you don’t have to worry about driving!
 Just focus on the wine and beautiful landscapes as you visit the different wineries and enjoy the provided cheese platter.